Southern Studies Doctoral Fellowships

 Fellowship awards overview

 Wilson Special Collections Library is pleased to announce the Southern Studies Doctoral Fellowships which support researchers making significant use of the rich and deep research resources available in the University of North Carolina at Chapel Hill’s special collections.

 - The Pre-Dissertation Prospectus Fellowship allows early doctoral students to explore Wilson Library’s collections to develop their dissertation proposals.
 This exploratory award is granted for one month.
 The research visit must take place during the summer research season, which extends place between June 1 and September 1 in the year awarded.
 The total award is $2,500.

 - The Dissertation Research Fellowship is awarded to doctoral candidates whose dissertation project draws deeply and substantively on the collections in Wilson Library.
 This research award can support a one- to three-month residency depending upon demonstrated need to consult collection materials.
 The residency must take place during our Research Year which extends from June 1 to May 31.
 The award is $3,500 per month.

 - Foreign nationals residing in the United States on an F-1 student visa who are enrolled in a doctoral program studying the American South are eligible to apply.

 - All applicants must commit to a full-time research residency at Wilson Library for the duration of the award.

 - All applicants agree to participate in the intellectual life of the Library and the fellowship program, which will include a public presentation of research findings and experiences and the submission of a brief research report.
-Fellows will also be invited to submit papers to a capstone symposium in Southern studies that will take place in 2021-2022.
+Fellows will also be invited to submit papers to a capstone symposium in Southern studies.